UCI-CARL/CARLsim4/README.md

 If the NVIDIA CUDA drivers/toolkits/SDKs are installed and configured
 correctly:

-Open the user.mk file and edit the following entries:
+Open the user.mk file and set the following entries to correct values.
+They come with default values that might not be correct for the user:

 <pre>
 # desired installation path of libcarlsim and headers